GLOBAL MARKETS-Shares, dollar rise on strong U.S. trade data

 The dollar gained, buoyed by the U.S. trade data.
 Stronger growth could prompt the Federal Reserve to speed up the tapering of its monthly bond purchases.

-However, Eric Rosengren, president of the Federal Reserve Bank of Boston, said low inflation keeps the U.S. economy vulnerable and he reiterated a warning that policy stimulus should be removed “only gradually.”
+However, Eric Rosengren, president of the Federal Reserve Bank of Boston, said the U.S. economy remains vulnerable the longer inflation remains low.
+He reiterated a warning that policy stimulus should be removed “only gradually.”
 Rosengren is one of the most dovish of U.S. central bankers.